 Leonard Pickins – fiddle, Walter Butler – guitar, Ron Norman – guitar, Nippy Green – bass, Don Norman – banjo.
 Listen To Audio-file. (credit North Georgia Bluegrass Chronicles)

 Walter Butler was widely known as a catalyst to the growth of bluegrass music in the North Georgia area in the 1960’s due to his efforts to bring musicians from different areas together.
 But Walter was a musician himself first.
 Walter was playing bluegrass in the late 1950’s and early 1960’s and formed his only bluegrass band during that period.
 This early membership configuration anchored around Walter on guitar, Leonard Pickens on fiddle, Don Norman on banjo, Ron Norman on guitar and Nippy Green on bass.
-The group played a weekly radio show and also many other venues and were known for their love for the traditional sounds of Bill Monroe and Flatt & Scruggs.
+The group played a weekly radio show in Hapeville called the “Dixie Jubilee” and also many other venues and were known for their love for the traditional sounds of Bill Monroe and Flatt & Scruggs.

-The Bluegrass Five – Carrollton Ga
+The Bluegrass Five – Carrollton, Ga

 J.N.
 Baxter and Onie Baxter, both from West Georgia, married in 1954.
 While J.N. was serving in the US Army in the mid 1950’s, Onie, who was already an accomplished musician, started teaching JN to play guitar.
 Their initial foray into music was “hillbilly” but later morphed into what we know now as bluegrass.
-In the 1960’s, JN and Onie formed their own band called The Bluegrass Five along with Hughie Wylie, Howard McGuire and Joe McGuire.
+In the early 1960’s, JN and Onie formed their own band called The Bluegrass Five along with Hughie Wylie, Howard McGuire and Joe McGuire.
 The band configuration of the mid to late 1960’s was what anchored the band’s prominence on the bluegrass circuit during that time.
 The members during this period were JN on guitar, Onie on guitar, Hughie Wylie on mandolin, Ron Norman on banjo and Howard McGuire on upright bass.
 With Onie’s vocal coaching, the Bluegrass Five developed a reputation for outstanding harmony vocals, anchored by J.N.’s strong lead voice.
 The band gained notoriety during this time with their performances and also began to meet a lot of the professional musicians on the scene.
 JN and Onie were always known for nurturing young musicians, and with many different accompanying members, would continue to front the group for approximately 50 years.

-Curtis Blackwell and The Dixie Bluegrass Boys – Toccoa Ga
+Curtis Blackwell and The Dixie Bluegrass Boys – Toccoa, Ga

 In the early 1960’s, in the Toccoa area, a teenage Curtis, his brother Haskell Blackwell and Junior Crowe (father of The Crowe Brothers), were playing bluegrass music in the Northeast Georgia area as The Sunshine Melody Boys.
 When they won a local radio talent contest, they were ecstatic when the first prize was a chance to perform on the Grand Ole Opry.
 In approximately 1965, Junior Crowe left the band.
 Around this time, Curtis united with Sam Cobb on bass, Al Osteen on banjo and Larry Jefferson on mandolin to form the original Dixie Bluegrass Boys.
 Then in 1966, a partnership with fiddler Randall Collins was formed.
 The band would continue to be busy traveling and performing at various festivals throughout the Southeast and Curtis’ lead vocals contributed greatly to their success.
 Around 1968, Curtis took the opportunity to play a short stint with Bill Monroe and The Bluegrass Boys as the lead singer.
 But home and family beckoned and Curtis once again became a Dixie Bluegrass Boy.
 This band configuration would remain extremely popular for many years and they were leading the bluegrass sound into the future.
 Here is an audio file of Curtis singing Sitting On Top Of The World with Bill Monroe at the Lavonia Bluegrass Festival.
 Audio File ( credit: North Georgia Bluegrass Chronicles )

-The RidgeRunners – Mableton Ga
+The RidgeRunners

-In the mid-1960’s, Murray Freeman was living in Austell and started attending weekly jam sessions at a store owned by Dillard Rogers.
-Murray had previously played country music, mostly at home, but had always loved bluegrass since his days of seeing Flatt & Scruggs perform in and around Camp LeJeune NC when Murray was stationed there in the Marine Corps.
-At Dillard’s store, Murray met Ralph Abernathy, Charlie Abernathy, Paul Rogers (Dillard’s son) and many other pickers from the South Cobb area.
-In approximately 1966, Murray and some of the musicians from the store were asked to play at a shopping center grand opening in Mableton.
-When the emcee asked for the band’s name, they were at a loss as they had not even given consideration to a name.
-The emcee then introduced the group as “The Mableton RidgeRunners“.
-A band was soon formed of Murray on guitar, Ralph on mandolin, Charlie on guitar, Paul on banjo and Dillard on bass.
-The “Mableton” was eventually dropped from the name and the band became permanently known as The RidgeRunners.
-Dillard soon turned over the bass fiddle duties to his 10 year old son, Jerry “Jug” Rogers, but by the late 1960’s, Paul, Charlie and Jug had left to play with other bands.
-The line-up of The RidgeRunners by 1969 had become Murray and Ralph joined by Lee Melton on bass and Billy McKinley on banjo.
-The band was known for their hard-driving traditional bluegrass anchored by Murray’s lead vocals and rhythm guitar.
-Murray Freeman would remain the front-man and lead singer for the band throughout its 30+ years of existence.
+At Dillard’s store, Murray met Ralph Abernathy, Cahrlie Abernathy, Paul Rogers (Dillard’s son) and many other pickers from the South Cobb area.
+In 1966, Murray and some of the musicians from the store were asked to play at a shopping center grand opening in Mableton.
+EWhen the emcee asked for the bands name, they were at a loss as they had not even given consideration to a name.
+The emcee then introduced the group as the “Mableton RidgeRunners”.
+A band was soon formed of Murray on Guitar, Ralph on mandolin, Charlie on guitar, Paul on banjo and Dillard on bass.

-The Everett Brothers – Suwanee Ga
+The Everett Brothers – Suwanee, Ga

 Formed in 1968, band members included Randall Everett -guitar, Roger Everett – banjo, Leroy Everett – bass, Dallas Burrell – Fiddle, Jimmy Ross – Dobro